-The real-time, public sharing of ADNI demographic, clinical, cognitive, and biomarker data has facilitated clinical trial design in academic and industry programs world-wide.
+The real-time, public sharing of ADNI demographic, clinical, cognitive and biomarker data has facilitated clinical trial design in academic and industry programs world-wide.

-The great majority of AD drug development programs focus on symptomatic and disease-slowing effects in subjects with AD dementia [7].
-The most widely-used co-primary outcome measures for such trials are the cognitive subscale of the Alzheimer's Disease Assessment Scale (ADAS-cog) for cognition and the Clinical Dementia Rating scale sumof-boxes (CDR-SB) for clinical status.
-The Neuropsychiatric Inventory is the standard measure of behavioral symptoms.
+The great majority of AD drug development programs focus on symptomatic and diseaseslowing effects in subjects with AD dementia (Rafii and Aisen 2009).
+The most widely-used co-primary outcome measures for such trials are the ADAS-cog for cognition and the CDR-SB for clinical status.
+The Neuropsychiatric Inventory (NPI) is the standard measure of behavioral symptoms.
 Each of these measures is part of the assessment battery of ADNI.
 Therefore, trialists can and do use the shared ADNI data to explore the relationships among demographic parameters and performance on these measures, can explore analytical methods and covariance structures, and can estimate the power of various trial designs.
-The value of genetic, biochemical, and neuroimaging biomarkers for subject selection, reduction of explained variance, and supportive outcome measures can likewise be explored.
+The value of genetic, biochemical and neuroimaging biomarkers for subject selection, reduction of explained variance and supportive outcome measures can likewise be explored.

-There is a growing consensus that the optimal population for disease-modification programs is not AD dementia, but rather pre-dementia individuals on the spectrum of AD neurobiology [7].
-It is reasonable to assume that interventions targeting the pathophysiologic mechanisms underlying AD will have the greatest effect before the pathology is at the advanced stage that corresponds to dementia.
-Many efforts are under way by academic, industry, foundation, and government groups to facilitate this direction; these efforts include proposed revisions to diagnostic criteria, and various meetings and task forces to explore trial design issues.
+There is a growing consensus that the optimal population for disease-modification programs is not AD dementia, but rather pre-dementia individuals on the spectrum of AD neurobiology (Rafii and Aisen 2009).
+It is reasonable to assume that interventions targeting the pathophysiological mechanisms underlying AD will have the greatest effect before the pathology is at the advanced stage that corresponds to dementia.
+Many efforts are under way by academic, industry, foundation and government groups to facilitate this direction; these efforts include proposed revisions to diagnostic criteria, and various meetings and task forces to explore trial design issues.

 ADNI data have provided the basis for much of this work.
 ADNI has focused on amnestic MCI, and has included the leading candidate outcome measures and biomarkers, allowing assessment of proposed trial designs.
 Importantly, ADNI data have revealed that appropriate use of standard outcome measures and biomarkers can yield powerful and feasible trial designs for the pre-dementia (MCI) population.
-Table 3